In Praise of Culture

-But it’s me who is feeling left out.
+The problem is, those religions are not my own.
+It is me who is feeling left out.
 I want to celebrate Easter.
 I want to go out and see evidence of it, and to feel it in the streets.
-It is the thing my wife most misses about her own home.
+It’s what my wife most misses about her own home.
 There, people unashamedly celebrate Easter in public.
-Churches are a large part of this, and your own particular religious heritage takes the fore as part of your own identity.
-How else for example, are Christian Arabs to separate themselves from the habits of their Muslim neighbours?
-And so they celebrate in the streets, and everyone knows it is Easter and rejoices.
-They greet each other jubilantly with the greeting “Christ has risen!” to which you respond, “He is risen indeed!”
-Whether you are religious or not, it has become part of your culture and tradition.
+They salute each other in the streets with the greeting “Christ has risen!” to which the other responds, “He is risen indeed!”

-True and lasting… I look around me, and my wife complains that there is no feeling and no sign in Canada that it is Easter time.
+My wife complains that there is no feeling in Canada that it is Easter time.
 You see chocolate bunnies on sale in the supermarkets, and that is it.
 We should be celebrating, and I am somehow sad.
 When I was a child, we had a Bible reading and the Lord’s prayer in public school at the beginning of the day.
-There were assumptions that Christianity was part of our culture, that are no more.
-Rampant individualism and secularism has driven it out.
-And so I look at my wife’s culture, and see the beauty of Easter, celebrated by tradition in their culture.
-It is alive and well because the yearly reminder makes people glad, to grab onto the belief, to graft it onto themselves as the way things should be.
+Assumptions about Christianity as part of our culture are no more.
+I really want go out in the street and say “Christ has risen” and have someone else offer back, “He is risen indeed!”